marwac-9/LTU-labs/opengl_graphics_physics/deferred/README.md

   - glossiness/shininess

 ## Key-bindings
-- 1-5 - Changing scenes.
+- 1-3 - Changing scenes.
+- LMB in scene 3 will shoot point lights, remember you can pause with P
 - **Backspace** - Toggle physics for lights in scene 4
 - WASD - Camera movement.
 - LShift - Descend